..for teams selected for the 2023 event updated: 15 June 2023

 The purpose of this information is to provide details of the event and the facilities that will be available, so that you, the competitors, will be able to get the best out of the event and have an exciting and thoroughly enjoyable day.
 If you have any queries, please ask your Rotarian Team Contact who is there to help in the period up to the day itself.
 On the day, there will be Rotarian Stewards to assist.

 All of the activities associated with the Dragon Boat Racing will be centred on the Railway Station (south) side of the river, between Scarborough Bridge and Lendal Bridge.
-Access to the site and the layout are shown on the Location Plan available here and the Site Plan available here
+Access to the site and the layout are shown on the Location Map available here and the detailed Site Plan available here

 The only vehicular access for teams will be via the Esplanade Car Park.